Brett Callwood: Career

 During the early part of 2010, he worked on the news desk at Crain's Detroit Business.
 In June 2010, he joined up with Driven Solutions, Inc, an advertising house, as a copy writer.
 In February 2011, he started work with Benzinga.com, a business finance website, as a staff writer.
 That came to an end in the Fall of 2012, when he started working full-time for the Metro Times newspaper in Detroit.

-From June 2011 until June 2014, Callwood had a weekly column in the Metro Times and a daily blog on MetroTimes.com called City Slang.
+From June 2011 until June 2014, Brett had a weekly column in the Metro Times and a daily blog on MetroTimes.com called City Slang.
 At the Metro Times, he graduated from freelance writer and columnist, to business assistant, to staff writer, to his final position as music editor.

 In August 2014, Callwood relocated to Colorado and began work at Yellow Scene magazine in Erie as an associate editor.
 He was promoted twice, to managing editor and then to the position of editor-in-chief.

 In November 2015, he switched to the Daily Camera/Denver Post family to take the community reporter position at the Longmont Times-Call.
 As well as being published in the Times-Call, Camera and Post, this job saw him published in the Colorado Daily, Broomfield Enterprise, Hometown Weekly, and the Loveland Reporter-Herald.
 In that same month, he also began writing as a freelancer for Westword, Denver's alt weekly, and Out Front, a Denver-based gay publication.

-In June 2016, Callwood moved to Los Angeles and in February 2018 he started working as a music editor for the LA Weekly.
+In June 2016, Calllwood moved to Los Angeles and in February 2018 he started working as a music editor for the LA Weekly.